sjkp/Microsoft-teams-docs/teams/createconfigpage.md

 ### Determine the content to display in the tab

-Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl, customSettings})` to specify the URL of the content Microsoft Teams should host in the tab.
+Use `microsoftTeams.settings.setSettings({contentUrl, suggestedTabName, websiteUrl, removeUrl, customSettings})` to specify the URL of the [content page](createcontentpage.md) Microsoft Teams should host in the tab.
 Things to keep in mind:

-* This call may be made at any time the configuration page is displayed, including before or after the user selects the **Save** button.
+* This call may be made at any time the configuration page is displayed, including before or after the user selects the **Save** button (see below).
 * The `contentUrl` is a required field which specifies the URL of the content Microsoft Teams should host in the tab.
 * If `contentUrl` resides in a different domain from the configuration page, make sure you have added that domain to the `validDomains` element in the tab manifest file.
-For more information, see [Microsoft Teams tab schema](tab_schema.md) and [Redirecting across domains within a Microsoft Teams tab](crossdomain.md).
+For more information, see [Microsoft Teams tab schema](schema.md) and [Redirecting across domains within a Microsoft Teams tab](crossdomain.md).
-*  The other parameters further customize how your content appears in Microsoft Teams:
+*  The other parameters further customize how your tab works in Microsoft Teams:
 	* The optional `suggestedTabName` parameter sets the initial tab name.
 Users can rename the tab.
-The default value is the display name for the tab as specified in the manifest.
+The default value is the display name for the tab app as specified in the manifest.
-	* The optional `websiteUrl` parameter sets where the user is taken if they select **Go to website**.
+	* The optional `websiteUrl` parameter sets where the user is taken if they click the **Go to website** button.
 Typically, this is a link to the same content as displayed on the tab, but within your main web app with its regular chrome and navigation.
-	* The optional `removeUrl` parameter sets the url to iframe when the user [removes a tab](updateremove.md#removing-a-tab).
+	* The optional `removeUrl` parameter sets the URL for your [removal options page](updateremove.md#removing-a-tab).
-	* The optional `customSettings` parameter can be used to store additional context about the settings.
-This field is retrievable only on the configuration page and is intended to help hydrate the previous values when [updating a tab](updateremove.md#updating-an-existing-tab-instance).
+	* The optional `customSettings` parameter can be used to store additional information that helps your tab app regain context when [updating or removing a tab](updateremove.md).

 ### React when the user clicks the Save button

-Often you may not be able to determine the `contentUrl` above.
+Often you may not be able to determine the `contentUrl` immediately.
 For example, you may first need create a new resource (a document or a task), and you only want to do this once the user selects **Save**.
 To be notified when the user selects **Save**, you must call
 `microsoftTeams.settings.registerOnSaveHandler(function(saveEvent) { /* ... */ })`.
 Once this is done, when the user selects **Save**, Microsoft Teams calls the save event handler you registered.

-At this point, you'll have the opportunity to determine `contentUrl` and call `microsoftTeams.settings.setSettings` if you haven't already and commit to creating any resources required for this tab.
-You'll often be able to return the `contentUrl` and other settings immediately if, for example, the user has selected a resource that already exists such as an existing file or task list.
-However, you may need to return the settings asynchronously if, for example, the user has requested a new resource which will take time for you to create.
-If you need to do so, store `saveEvent` for later.
+You can return the settings asynchronously if, for example, the user has requested a new resource which will take time for you to create.
+To do this, store `saveEvent` for later.
 If you do not notify the outcome within 30 seconds, Microsoft Teams terminates the operation and displays an error.

 ### Return success or failure result